Meet the Mama Bears!

 Melissa Cain Travis

-Melissa serves as Assistant Professor of Christian Apologetics at Houston Baptist University, where she has been on the faculty since 2013, but she is first and foremost a mom.
+Melissa has been a friend and supporter of Mama Bear Apologetics from the beginning.
+She serves as Assistant Professor of Christian Apologetics at Houston Baptist University, where she has been on the faculty since 2013.
 She was featured, alongside her colleagues, in the April 2015 cover story of Christianity Today magazine, “The Unexpected Defenders,” and solo for the April 2015 Her.meneutics piece entitled, “The Apologist Mom.”
 She is the author of How Do We Know God is Really There?
 (Apologia Press, 2013), How Do We Know God Created Life?
 (2014), How Do We Know Jesus is Alive?
-(2015), and How Do We Know Right from Wrong? (forthcoming, 2016).
+(2015), and How Do We Know Right from Wrong? (forthcoming).
 These are known as the Young Defenders series, illustrated storybooks that teach the fundamentals of Christian apologetics to young children.

 Melissa earned her Master of Arts in Science and Religion from Biola University, graduating with Highest Honors.
 She is certified in Christian apologetics by Biola and holds a Bachelor of Science in general biology from Campbell University.
 She is currently pursuing a PhD in humanities, focusing on the philosophy and theology related to scientific and mathematical thought in the Western tradition and contemporary thought.
 She worked as a bench scientist in the fields of biotechnology and pharmaceutical research for five years after obtaining her undergraduate degree, and has spent more than a decade researching the science, theology, and philosophy related to the origins debate.